NatronGitHub/Natron/Documentation/source/PythonReference/NatronGui/GuiApp.rst

 Detailed Description
 ---------------------------

-See :doc:`App` for the documentation of base functionnalities of this class.
+See :ref:`App<NatronEngine.App>` for the documentation of base functionnalities of this class.

-To create a new :doc:`modal dialog<NatronGui.PyModalDialog>` , use the
+To create a new :ref:`modal dialog<NatronGui.PyModalDialog>` , use the
 :func:`createModalDialog()<NatronGui.GuiApp.createModalDialog>`function.

 Several functions are made available to pop dialogs to ask the user for filename(s) or colors.